Richmal Crompton: Legacy

-Richmal Crompton's archives are held at Roehampton University, London and at Wat Tyler Country Park, Pitsea, where some members of her family lived.
-A public house in Bromley is named in her honour and contains framed prints and texts from the William series.
+Crompton's stories about William have delighted and influenced a diverse array of notable Britans, including: Antonia Frasier, John Lennon, Norman Tebbit, Michael Palin, Auberon Waugh, Martin Jarvis, and Terry Pratchett.

 The novel and TV series Good Omens by Neil Gaiman and Terry Pratchett was inspired by Just William, with the premise being the Antichrist in the place of William, and his gang ("The Them") in place of "The Outlaws".
 The initial working title for the novel was "William the Antichrist".

-Another of Pratchett's works, the Johnny Maxwell series, was also inspired by Just William, Pratchett stating that it was based very loosely on an idea of what Just William would be like in a 1990s setting.
+Richmal Crompton's archives are held at Roehampton University, London, and at Wat Tyler Country Park, Pitsea, where some members of her family lived.
+A public house in Bromley is named in her honour and contains framed prints and texts from the William series.